Which place is cheaper, Darwin or Perth?

 When we compare the travel costs of actual travelers between Perth and Darwin, we can see that Perth is more expensive.
 And not only is Darwin much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Darwin would let you spend less money overall.
 Or, you could decide to spend more money in Darwin and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Perth would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Perth than you might in Darwin.

-Perth is bigger, and its population is about 15.5 times larger than the population of Darwin.
-When comparing the population of Perth vs. Darwin, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Perth has a larger population, and is about 20 times larger than the population of Darwin.
+When comparing the sizes of Perth and Darwin, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the southern hemisphere, summer is in January and winter is in July.